google-research/discs/README.md

 In the above example, `sampler_config.name` is used to sweep over samplers, since all of them are locally balanced function based, `sampler_config.balancing_fn_type` sweeps over the types. `config.experiment.${any experiment config you want to sweep over}` is used to sweep over experiment config, which is the chain length in the above example. `model_config.${any model config you want to sweep over}` is used to sweep over any model related config values.

 ### Metric, Results and Plotting
-For detailed explanation on the metrics used and the way that they are being calculated please refer to DISCS [paper](https://openreview.net/pdf?id=9LoW5l6r4z).
-**Note**: For reproducing the tables and figures in the paper, please refer to the explanation provided in `./discs/plot_results/` and `./discs/models/`.
 Depending on type of the model we are running the sampling on, different metrics are being calculated and the results are being stored in different forms.
 * For the `classical model`, the ESS is computed over the chains after the burn-in phase.
 The ESS is normalized over running time and number of energy evaluations and stored as a `csv` file.